pdtbinh/cs-e4670-full-stack-project/README.md

 # Project intro: CollabConnect

 Have you ever had an amazing idea for your project, but you have no idea where and how to find a perfect project partner?
+Or you want to join some project but know nowhere to find?

-This full stack web application aims to provide a platform for you to share your project ideas and find the most suitable partners.
-In short, it helps connect collaborators.
+This full stack MERN web application aims to provide a platform for you to share your project ideas and contacts so that other users, if interested, can reach out and ask to collaborate on the project.
+That is why it is called CollabConnect.

 # Backend host